A Rational Critique of Ayn Rand’s Objectivism

 2. Valid Conclusions Made By Objectivism

-Compared to most philosophers, Rand was one of the best to have existed (so far, anyway).
+Compared to most philosophers, Rand was one of the best to have existed up to her lifetime.
 She identified many good positions:

 3. The Structure of Knowledge